-2. Threats to liberal democracy.
-Liberal democracy is strong but is also disputed in certain areas.
-Basic human rights are increasingly being challenged by authoritarian regimes and anti-democratic movements.
-Extremist Islam has recently come to the fore as a new threat.
-SFWF works to promote liberal democracy and human rights for all people in all countries.
+Liberal democracy is challenged.
+Basic human rights are increasingly being questioned by populist parties, authoritarian regimes and anti-democratic movements.
+SFWF works to promote liberal democracy and human rights with a particular focus on Sweden and the European Union.

-The SFWF is sponsored by the Swedish Free Enterprise Foundation.
+SFWF’s main sponsor is the Swedish Free Enterprise Foundation.